elixir-lang/elixir/README.md

       IO.puts "I am always executed"
     end

-Notice that variables created inside try/catch/after clauses do not leak to the outer scope.
+It is important to keep in mind that **tail calls are not optimized** inside try blocks.
+This is expected as the runtime needs to keep the backtrace in case an exception occur.
+Also, notice that variables created inside try/catch/after clauses do not leak to the outer scope.

     try
       foo = 13